bluebrown/katacoda-scenarios/kubernetes-dns/step3.md

 ## Check The Service

-`kubectl describe service whoami -n dev`{{execute}}
+`kubectl describe service whoami`{{execute}}

-Note how the service selector is pointing to the label `app=whoami`.
+Note how the service `selector` is matching the label `app=whoami`.
 That means it will match the podset from the whoami deployment.
 In conclusion, when naming the service the same as the deployment, the selector will work without further modification.